Inside SDCC: Part 1 – Mastering the New Z80 ABI

 Note: SDCC avoids using

-when mixing 8-bit and 16-bit args.
-It usesL
+Awhen mixing 8-bit and 16-bit args.
+It usesLinstead.

 fn1w1b